Energy policy of the United Kingdom: 2022–23: Government support for households

 Following her appointment as Prime Minister on 6 September 2022, Liz Truss announced on 8 September 2022 that a new "Energy Price Guarantee" effective from 1 October 2022 to 30 September 2024 would pay a subsidy to energy and gas suppliers, in order to limit typical household energy costs to £2,500 per year.
 Comparable support would be offered to businesses, public sector organisations (under a six-month scheme running to 31 March 2023) and to households who do not pay directly for electricity or mains gas, such as those in park homes or on heat networks.
 The cost of this package of support was uncertain since it depended on future wholesale prices, but was estimated at over £100bn per year by the Institute for Fiscal Studies.
 On 17 October, cost-saving measures indicated by incoming chancellor Jeremy Hunt included limiting universal assistance to six months, ending on 1 April 2023, with support beyond then to be determined by a Treasury-led review.
 On 17 November 2022, Hunt announced in his autumn statement that the subsidy would be reduced from April 2023, increasing the costs for a typical household to £3,000 per year, but in his March 2023 budget the chancellor reversed this decision and kept the subsidy at the £2,500 level until the end of June.

+Several economists argued that the UK’s response relied too heavily on untargeted price subsidies, which greatly inflated the fiscal cost and weakened incentives to save energy.
+Analysis of the Energy Price Guarantee (EPG) found that, because higher-income households tend to consume more energy, a universal unit-price cap disproportionately benefited better-off and high-use “super-consumers”, while blunting incentives for efficiency investments; alternative, more targeted designs (e.g., two-tier tariffs or means-tested support) could have delivered protection at far lower cost and with stronger conservation signals.
+Lack of data and analytical capacity within government may have been a driver for the choice of an inefficient design.